The nuns at Holy Rosary School in the diocese of Camden would be so proud.

-Derek Royal interviewed me about “Groovy” for the Comics Alternative podcast.
+I was interviewed by Derek Royal about “Groovy” for the Comics Alternative podcast.
 We spoke about the “flowering” of pop, the art of Mike Sekowsky, his students’ mystification over the Banana Splits … and Tiny Tim.
 Derek edited in some cool music and sound bites, too!
 Listen HERE or click below.

 I was talkin’ “Groovy” with co-hosts Steve Fodor and Chip Hessenflow on my return to the Too Much Scrolling podcast. (“I’m peacin’ out, mannn!” was Chip’s opener.)
 I dig Steve ‘n’ Chip’s chemistry — and not just because they gave “Groovy” a good ride.
-Listen to the full podcast HERE or my 19-minute segment below:
+Listen to my 19-minute segment below:

 MONKEES LIVE ALMANAC: The place to go for all things Monkees is the Monkees Live Almanac, which wrote about “Groovy” on its blog.
 (They also put it on their Facebook, bless ’em.)